qorix-group/score/docs/features/diagnostics/index.rst

 The following components are considered in scope of this feature request for S-CORE v1.0.

-- all componenets are in scope for v1.0 but with limited functionality as described above.
+- All componenets are in scope for v1.0 but with limited functionality to support the use-cases described above.
-- the requirements can be found in :doc:`requirements/index`.

-Further information can be found here: <https://github.com/eclipse-opensovd/opensovd/blob/main/docs/design/mvp.md>
+Further information can be found here: https://github.com/eclipse-opensovd/opensovd/blob/main/docs/design/mvp.md

 Out of scope components
 -----------------------